 From the 6th century AD, the kin group Cenél nÓengusa of the Dál Riata Gaelic Kingdom, ruled Islay.
 Its people were mostly farmers, producing oats and barley and breeding livestock.

 The Vikings arrived from Scandanavia in the 9th century, destroying Dál Riata and taking control.
 Under Norse rule, Islay and the Western Isles were independent of the Scottish Kingdom.

 It wasn’t until the 12th century that Scotland began to reclaim its islands, with the help of the warrior Somerled.
 By 1493, Islay was under full Scottish rule.

 Archaeologists have discovered many Mesolithic artefacts on the island.
 These include tools and weapons, preserved animal bones and a piece of charred hazelnut shell.
 But a recent discovery of Ice Age tools pushed the known history of Islay back by about 3,000 years to around 10,000 BC.
 You can see some amazing pre-historic artefacts at the Museum of Islay Life in Port Charlotte.

 There are several sites showing evidence of human life on Islay throughout the pre-historic age.
 Look out for standing stones around the island, which were used as markers and memorials.
 There are also ancient burial chambers and Iron Age forts.
 See a list of pre-historic sites and monuments here.

 There are also many medieval and historic sites.
 For example, Finlaggan, in the north east of Islay, was the seat of the Lord of the Isles and of Clan Donald from the 13th century until 1493.
-You can visit Finlaggan Museum on site, which showcases many artefacts from archaeological digs of the area.
+You can visit Finlaggan Visitor Centre on site, which showcases many artefacts from archaeological digs of the area.